Satwik11/Dogs_and_Cat-Classification-/README.md

 * streamlit
 * scikit-learn
 * tensorflow
+* streamlit

-Then use the image of web app using streamlit
+Then created a webapp using streamlit

 ### Images of web app :
 ### for cat: